MEGA — file sharing and cloud storage far above average

 Read More “Undo last Git commit using git undo-commit command”

-There are some key differences between SSH keys generated by ssh-keygen and Puttygen, so you may run into problems importing or adding kesy generated by the latter one, while importing ssh-keygen‘s keys goes swimmingly.
-Here are some tips on this problem.
-Of course, we’re talking about public SSH keys, as private one are secret and shouldn’t be added or imported anywhere.
+There are some key differences between SSH keys generated by ssh-keygen and Puttygen so you may run into problems importing or adding keys generated by the latter one, while importing ssh-keygen‘s keys goes swimmingly.

 Remove file from repository and from all revisions [updated]